 The Welsh Government says over 245,000 homes and properties are at risk from flooding and coastal erosion.
 Until recently home building on flood plains was still allowed, as in England, but new Welsh guidance says this must not happen in areas of high flood risk.
 The government has also issued a flood map for planning.

-Professor Sarah Lindley and colleagues at Manchester University are working with Friends of the Earth to map which communities in Wales are vulnerable to flooding - and extreme heat - and which of these are most socially vulnerable due to their demographics (e.g., age, income, disability, etc).
-This research will be published in 2022.
+Professor Sarah Lindley and colleagues at Manchester University have carried out research for Friends of the Earth to map which communities in Wales are vulnerable to flooding - and which of these are most socially vulnerable due to their demographics (e.g., age, income, disability, etc).

 Wherever it happens, flooding is a tragedy for families and communities.
 Even though most people survive all but the most extreme floods, property damage and the loss of irreplaceable personal effects such as photographs, keepsakes, furniture, and ornaments, let alone pets or farm animals, can cause mental challenges that last for years.

 Nature restoration can help protect land and properties from flooding and reduce but not eliminate the need for flood defences, such as walls and barriers.